dbpatnode/rails_practice/README.md

     once the properties have been set run : ```rails db:migrate``` ONCE THE MIGRATION HAS BEEN SUCCESSFULLY MADE NAVIGATE TO THE MODELS FILE AND CREATE A FILE NAMED THE SAME WAY YOUR TABLE WAS IN THIS CASE: ```whateveryourmaking.rb```

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
-# rails_practice